 - 3. Divide the dough in half.
 Roll one half out until it is large enough to line a 10-inch pie plate.
 The other half can sit unless the kitchen is hot.
 If it is, refrigerate the dough (or work fast).

-- Make the tomato filling
+- Make the tomato filling and fill the pie

 - 4. Mix the tomatoes with the herbs, half the cheddar, and some salt.
 Pat this out evenly in the pastry.
 Spread the tomatoes with the mayo and scatter the rest of the cheese on top.